 One way to achieve the above is to acquire a distributed lock on a key, then fetch latest value and write to redis.
 The recommendation from Redis is to use redlock for achieving distributed lock.

-The main takeaway from Martin Kleppmann's post is that redlock's dependence on time cannot guarantee correctness on acquiring an exclusive lock nor for the subsequent database operations.
-There may be situations that two process manages to acquire a lock to the same resource (either due to a system time reset or more likely because of the lock expiring before the DB write began).
+The main takeaway from Martin Kleppmann's post is that redlock's dependence on time cannot guarantee correctness on acquiring an exclusive lock nor for the subsequent database/storage operations.
+There may be situations that two process manages to acquire a lock to the same resource (either due to a system time reset or more likely because of the lock expiring before the DB/storage write began).

 Martin further suggests that to fix this, redlock needs to issue incrementing "fencing tokens", and that the storage layer collaborates to accept writes for only those tokens that are greater in number than the saved data's token number (conversely, reject writes that are lesser than or equal to the saved data's token number).